-This defines two new stats series, Longs and Shorts, calculated by combining trades from both strategies in the series into its stats.
+This defines two new stats series, Longs and Shorts, calculated by combining trades from both strategies of the group into its stats.

-In addition to using StatsGroup to add more stats series to your test output, you can also use them in the strategy logic itself.
+In addition to using StatsGroup to add more stats series to your test output, you can also reference them from your strategy logic.
 Just as the ongoing stats of any Strategy or Benchmark can be accessed using Extern(@strategyName, S.xxx), all of the StatsGroup series that you define can similarly be accessed using Extern.